Is Retirement right for Me?

-As the nearly 76.4 million baby boomers in the American population near the age of retirement, the question that seems to be on everyone’s mind is “How will retirement affect me?”
+As the nearly 76.4 million baby boomers in the American population near the age of retirement, the question that seems to be on everyone’s mind is, Is retirement right for me?
 The answer: As long as a person keeps up their standard of living, retirement can have a positive impact on physical and emotional wellbeing.

 Many people report that keeping a schedule also helps ward off the depression that can occasionally accompany retirement.
 Simply having a goal for the day and staying motivated keeps you engaged which encourages a healthy retirement lifestyle.